kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(b\) No person may operate an aircraft in weather conditions below VFR minimums within the lateral boundaries of a Class E airspace area that extends upward from the surface unless authorization for that operation has been obtained from the ATC facility having jurisdiction over that area.

-\(c\) Notwithstanding §91.157(b)(4) of this chapter, an aircraft may be operated under the special VFR weather minimums without meeting the requirements prescribed therein.
+\(c\) Notwithstanding [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.157   Special VFR weather minimums.|§91.157]](b)(4) of this chapter, an aircraft may be operated under the special VFR weather minimums without meeting the requirements prescribed therein.

 \[Amdt.
 137-14, 56 FR 65664, Dec.
 17, 1991, as amended by Amdt.
 137-14, 58 FR 32840, June 14, 1993; 74 FR 13099, Mar.
 26, 2009\]

 ### §137.45   Nonobservance of airport traffic pattern.

-Notwithstanding part 91 of this chapter, the pilot in command of an aircraft may deviate from an airport traffic pattern when authorized by the control tower concerned.
+Notwithstanding [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]], the pilot in command of an aircraft may deviate from an airport traffic pattern when authorized by the control tower concerned.
 At an airport without a functioning control tower, the pilot in command may deviate from the traffic pattern if—

 \(a\) Prior coordination is made with the airport management concerned;